harrischristiansen/MembersPortal/README.md

 - [ ] Set MAMP Directory to `./htdocs/Public`
 - [ ] Create MySQL Database (use a GUI tool such as [Sequel Pro](http://www.sequelpro.com))
 - [ ] Execute `cp .env.example .env` in the `./htdocs` directory
-- [ ] Open `./htdocs/.env` - Fill in your database information and ORG/ADMIN Information
+- [ ] Open `./htdocs/.env` - Fill in your database config and ORG/ADMIN information
 - [ ] Download and Install [Composer](https://getcomposer.org/)
 - [ ] Execute `composer install` in the `./htdocs` directory (`php composer.phar install` if using composer.phar)
 - [ ] Execute `php artisan migrate` in the `./htdocs` directory